MT. ELWELL (7,818') CLASS 1-2

 WINTER SKI ASCENT: The Gold Lake Road is not plowed, so one must ski from Bassetts Junction a distance of 13 miles to follow Route A, or 6 miles from Highway 89 to the north to follow Route B. This seems to require more than a day tour.

-TRIP STATS: Route A, 1,500 feet gain with an additional 500 feet gain on the return, 3 1/4 miles one way; Route B, 1,600 feet gain, 4 miles one way; Route B Alternate, 1,600 feet gain, 4 miles one way.
+TRIP STATS: (in the process of re-measuring) Route A, 1,500 feet gain with an additional 500 feet gain on the return, 3 1/4 miles one way; Route B, 1,950 feet gain, 4.8 miles one way, with 100 feet of gain on the return.